nitish20899/nitish20899/README.md

 # Hi there 👋
 ## Welcome to my GitHub Profile

 Currently, I am a Master's Student in Computer Science at Bishop's University and a Data Science enthusiast.
 I love learning various concepts and skills in Data Science.A feeling you get by understanding different algorithms and implementing them in the real world is so satisfying and that's what I do.
-I am good at ML and various Deep Learning models and every day I thrive to explore different algorithms and think of how to use them in the real world.
+I am good at ML , Data Analysis and various Deep Learning models and every day I thrive to explore different algorithms and think of how to use them in the real world.

 Feel free to contact me through Linkedin, This is my [LinkedIn](https://www.linkedin.com/in/nitish-kumar-pilla-652476185/)  profile,